Architecture2026-04-247 min read

 The black box is an operational liability

 Talk to any team lead who has used an AI-assisted ISR tool in the field.
 They will tell you the same thing.
 The system says 'hostile contact at grid X.' The operator asks why.
-The system has no answer.
+Nothing.

 What camera feed produced that assessment?
 What was the detection confidence?
 Was there a corroborating RF signature?
 What behavioral pattern triggered the classification?
-What other entities were in the area and ruled out?
-The system does not know.
-Or at least it does not show its work.
+The system does not know, or it does not show its work.

-An operator who cannot verify an AI assessment has two options: trust it blindly and risk acting on a false positive, or ignore it entirely and lose whatever value the AI was supposed to provide.
-Both outcomes are bad.
-Both are the direct result of AI systems that present conclusions without evidence.
+An operator who cannot verify an AI assessment either trusts it blindly and risks acting on a false positive, or ignores it and loses whatever value the AI was supposed to provide.
+Both outcomes come from the same design failure: conclusions without evidence.

 How EdgeLance couples evidence to every output

-Every threat assessment in EdgeLance is designed to carry the source data that produced it: camera frames, correlated sensor signals, badge/IFF context where available, acoustic data, detection confidence, entity history, and the decision window the assessment applies to.
+Threat assessments carry the source data that produced them: camera frames, correlated sensor signals, badge/IFF context where available, acoustic data, detection confidence, entity history, and the relevant decision window.

 The operator does not see 'hostile' on a map icon.
 They see: unrecognized face at camera 3 (confidence 0.91), no NFC IFF response after 30 seconds in zone B, RF signature matching a vehicle not on the approved list, movement pattern consistent with deliberate approach rather than routine transit.
-They can look at the camera clip.
+They can pull up the camera clip.
 They can check the RF log.
-They can make their own call.
+They make their own call.

 Challenge, override, and the mission record

-Evidence coupling gives operators the ability to push back.
+Evidence coupling lets operators push back.
 If an AI assessment does not match what they see on the ground, they can trace the reasoning, find where it diverges from reality, and override with documented rationale.

 That override becomes part of the mission record.
-The AI recommendation, the source evidence, the operator's challenge, and the final decision all live in the event timeline.
+The AI recommendation, source evidence, operator's challenge, and final decision all live in the event timeline.
 After-action review can reconstruct not just what happened, but why the AI recommended one thing and the human chose another.
-That kind of data is what makes AI systems actually improve over time.
+That feedback loop is what makes the models improve.

 Calibrated trust is the only kind that works at 0300